Hamanpreet/LightBnB/LightBnB_WebApp-master/LightBnB_WebApp-master/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+## Join the LightBnB Community 🤝
+We value your feedback!
+If you encounter any issues or have suggestions for improvement, please open an issue on the project repository.

+For additional support or inquiries, please contact our team at haman42626@gmail.com.